Jorgemucisalumfilho/cli/docs/source.md

  Please see the documentation for all configuration options:autocreate:criptomoeda terrareal https://docs.github.com/github/administering-a-repository/configuration-options-for-dependency-updates autocreate:https://github.com/Jorgemucisalumfilho/remix-projectterrareal/blob/master/README.mdterrarealversion:2 updates:autocreate
-  - package-ecosystem:""  See documentation for possible values directory:"/" Location of package manifests schedule:autocreate interval:"weekly"
+  - package-ecosystem:autocreate See documentation for possible values
+    directory: autocreate Location of package manifests
+    schedule:autocreate
+      interval:weekly
  Our Pledge
 TER logo da criptomoeda terrareal
 In the interest of fostering an open and welcoming environment, we as